juhoinkinen/Annif-wiki/Getting-started.md

     cat document.txt | annif analyze tfidf-en

 After a while you should get a tab-separated list of subjects.
-This is a very inefficient way of using Annif since the model has to be loaded each time, which takes tens of seconds, but good for testing that everything works.
+This is a very inefficient way of using Annif since the model has to be loaded each time, which takes tens of seconds, but good for initial testing that everything works.

 # Evaluate with a directory full of files

 If you have several documents with gold standard subjects, you can evaluate how well Annif works using the `evaldir` command.
 First you need to place the documents as text files in a directory and store the subjects in TSV files with the same basename.
 See [[Corpus formats]] for more information about the format.
 Then you can evaluate:

-    annif evaldir tfidf-en /path/to/documents/
+    annif eval tfidf-en /path/to/documents/

 This will again take a while to start but then evaluation should not take a long time per document.
 In the end you will get a number of statistical measures.